FFT

 Description

-The FFT block computes the Fast Fourier Transform (FFT) on the first dimension of a multidimensional input array, .
+Block FFT calculates the fast Fourier transform (FFT) from the first dimension of a multidimensional input array .

-The block uses one of two possible implementations of the FFT.
-You can choose the implementation based on the FFTW
+The block uses one of two possible FFT implementations.
+You can choose an implementation based on the library.
+FFTW, or an implementation based on an algorithm Radix-2.
+For more information, see Algorithms.

 Ports